email linkedin

 Canada’s Aviation Climate Action Plan

-Canada’s Action Plan to Reduce GHG Emissions from Aviation includes R&D to support Canada’s commitments to achieve net-zero emissions by 2050.
-In 2022, more than 60 airlines operating in Canada created the Canadian Council for Sustainable Aviation Fuels, which brings together industry and government to develop a competitive roadmap for Canadian-made sustainable aviation fuels (SAF).
+Canada’s Aviation Climate Action Plan includes R&D to support Canada’s commitments to achieve net-zero emissions by 2050.
+More than 60 airlines operating in Canada participate in the Canadian Council for Sustainable Aviation Fuels, which brings together industry and government to develop a competitive roadmap for Canadian-made sustainable aviation fuels.

 Green Freight Program (GFP)